zap150/besthea/README.md

 cmake -DCMAKE_C_COMPILER=icc -DCMAKE_CXX_COMPILER=icpc ..
 ```

 The project includes example executables testing the library.
-These can be enabled by setting
+These can be disabled by setting
 ```
-cmake -DBUILD_EXAMPLES=ON ..
+cmake -DBUILD_EXAMPLES=OFF ..
 ```

 AppleClang does not come with a native support of OpenMP.
 This can be installed e.g. via MacPorts.
 As of now, an include hint for `omp.h` is necessary, e.g.